 Founding Member, Anti-Racist Alliance

 Many thanks to everyone at the VCS Community Change Project for this website and your great work.
-The website on NY Model batterer programs is outstanding.
+The website on NOMAS Model batterer programs is outstanding.

 It's refreshing to have the myths and misconceptions regarding men's entitlement to abuse thier partners addressed, especially in the context that batterer programs do fix them!
 I have passed the website on to the coordinator of our local batterer program and Victim Services coordinator.